 Middle School Dual Language Immersion Programs

-Students wishing to continue in the FLAG program for middle school, take a language arts class in their target language as an elective.
-Some middle school FLAG programs offer a second core-content subject, such as history/social studies or science, in the target language.
+Students wishing to continue in the Dual Language Immersion program for middle school, take a language arts class in their target language as an elective.
+Some middle school programs offer a second core-content subject, such as history/social studies or science, in the target language.
 Visit the page for each language to learn more about specific pathways available.

 High School World Language Programs

-All FLAG languages are available as world language course offerings at the high school level.
+All languages are available as world language course offerings at the high school level.
 Students may continue taking advanced language courses as their elective and most languages offer a capstone exam for potential college credit.
-Students are also eligible to earn a Seal of Biliteracy in their target language.
+Students are also eligible to earn the State Seal of Biliteracy in their target language.